-Question 82 asks whether revenue estimates for individual sources of revenue are presented in the Mid-Year Review.
-The question applies to both tax and nontax revenue.
+Question 82 asks whether revenue estimates for individual sources of revenue for the budget year underway are presented in the Mid-Year Review.
+Please note that year-to-date revenues as assessed in Question 73 do not qualify as updated estimates of revenue for the purposes of this indicator.

+The question applies to both tax and non-tax revenue.

 To answer "a," the Mid-Year Review must present all sources of revenue individually, accounting for all revenues, and "other" or "miscellaneous" revenue must account for three percent or less of all revenue.
 To answer "b," the Mid-Year Review must present individual sources of revenue that when combined account for at least two-thirds of all revenue, but not all revenue.
 A "c" answer applies if the Mid-Year Review presents estimates of individual revenue sources that account for less than two-thirds of revenue.
 Answer "d" applies if individual sources of revenue are not presented in the Mid-Year Review.
-Answer: d.
-No, the Mid-Year Review does not present individual sources of revenue.